-Jerry Lee Lewis was raised in the same Pentecostal religious tradition and cultural setting as Elvis and was exposed to almost identical musical influences.
-From there on the two young rebels grew to be as different as milkshake and moonshine.
+Born on 29 September 1935, Jerry Lee Lewis was raised in the same Pentecostal religious tradition and cultural setting as Elvis Presley and was exposed to almost identical musical influences.
+From there on, the two young rebels grew to be as different as milkshake and moonshine.

 Unlike Presley and other contemporaries, Lewis really was as outrageously extreme as his later image.

-By the time he rapped on the door of Sun Records in the autumn of 1956 he had been expelled from a fundamentalist Bible college in Waxahachie, Texas, for playing hymns boogie-woogie style; he had been twice married – once bigamously – and he had been resident blues ‘n’ boogie man in brothels and cut-throat dives along the Mississippi waterfront.
+By the time he rapped on the door of Sun Records in the autumn of 1956, he had been expelled from a fundamentalist Bible college in Waxahachie, Texas, for playing a boogie-woogie version of the hymn My God Is Real; he had been twice married – once bigamously as his divorce from his first wife wasn’t finalised – and he had been resident blues ‘n’ boogie man in brothels and cut-throat dives along the Mississippi waterfront.

 He was also without the slightest trace of insecurity about the invincibility of his own talent.